tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+1-23-14
+- Bug fixes
+- Code size reduction
+- Added map pie chart to maps page and moved daily player quantity data chart from maps page to server info page
+- Reverted back to on-demand signature images instead of caching signature images on the server (for server space usage reasons and to ensure up-to-date data is displayed)

 1-3-2014:
 - Fixed server info graphs showing old data instead of new data.
 - Use GameID associated specifically with 'BF4' instead of just the most common GameID in the database.